LucianoAdonis/lucianoadonis.github.io/pages/jira-chapter-1.md

 ---
 layout: custom
-title: JQL
+title: The Case
-description: Like Magic, Without the Wonder
+description: How Complicated Can Be?
 ---

 <div class="nav-buttons">